Charge your cups

 Tea tray raffle

-Before your tea party starts write down the coordinates of one of the squares on the tea tray raffle sheet and put the piece of paper in an envelope.
-During your tea party guests can make a donation to choose a square to write their name in.
+Before your tea party starts write down one of the number from tea tray raffle sheet and put the piece of paper in an envelope.
+During your tea party guests can make a donation to choose a number for you to write their name in.
 Only one name per square remember!
 Once all the squares have a name in, open your envelope to reveal the winning square: whoever’s name is written in that square wins!
-The prize could be something donated by a local business, a cake to take home, or half the money donated to the Tea Tray Raffle with the other half going to London’s Air Ambulance Charity.

 Tea tray memory game